davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/open_science_digital_scholarship.md

 - Make publication available open access (UCL Discovery, Gold Open Access)
 - Make data associated with publications available (Discipline or general research data repository)
 - Make software, code, scripts available
-- Make the steps you took (documentation available)
+- Make the steps you took (documentation) available

 ---

 # How to do open science: discussion?

 - Pragmatic considerations?
+- Motivations?
 - Is it worth it?
 - Barriers?